jaykay12/tech/_posts/2020-8-6-spring-boot.md

     }
 ```

-- `@Configuration`: Class-level annotation | Used as a source of bean definitions.
+- `@Configuration`: Class-level annotation.
+Used as a source of bean definitions.

 - `@ComponentScan`: Used to scan a package for beans.
 Used with the annotation _@Configuration_